NYCPlanning/design/streetscape-version-1-overview.md

 ## For Developers

-### Storybook: Upgrading to Version 7.6.2

-Updating to the latest 7 version of Storybook to implement Storybook Designs Plug-In, a feature that allows us to embed Figma files into a Storybook component.

 ### Storybook: Designs Plug-In

 We have created a [Storybook Designs Plug-In Guide](https://github.com/NYCPlanning/design/blob/main/storybook-designs-plugin-guide.md) detailing the reasons behind incorporating this feature, demonstrating its capabilities, and outlining how to use the plug-in.
+All implementation related to Designs plug-in live in [`ae-streetscape`](https://github.com/NYCPlanning/ae-streetscape).

 Here is a quick snippet from the guide: